 The large tip absorbs the initial impact, and even though the Paulownia wood core is lightweight, the unique core construction makes the ski feel damp when plowing through cruddy conditions.
 In a similar style to the Moment PB&J, the Legend X resists tip deflection and stays true in all but the worst of the worst snow conditions.

-The Legend Xperformed just as our testers expected in the powder; excellent.
-The tip rocker combined with the large shovel upfront provide enough float to keep the rest of the ski from bottoming out, even on a smaller pow day.
+The Legend Xperformed just as our testers expected in the powder — excellent.
+The tip rocker and the large shovel upfront provide enough float to keep the rest of the ski from bottoming out, even on a smaller pow day.
 While the shape looks similar to the Rossignol Soul 7 HD, the Legend X lacks the width underfoot to match the Soul 7 effortless surfing feel.

 The Legend X96 performs like a skinnier Rustler, in that they both have a nimble and playful feel in the powder.
 The Legend X is a great ski for your average (4-8 inches) resort pow day and will have you feeling like a legend by the end of it.

-This is probably the Legend Xs worst performing category, but it still earned a 7 out of 10!
+This is probably the Legend Xs worst performing category, but it still earned a very respectable score.
 The ski has a bit of pop coming off of jumps, and it feels very light in the air like the Icelantic Pioneer 96 does.
 It feels a bit stiff and unforgiving in the landings like the Soul 7, but that shouldn't stop you from sending it off your favorite rock drop.

-Don't let the 7 out of 10 in this category fool you; the Legend X 96 are quick and nimble when mashing your way down the moguls.
+Don't let the moderate score in this category fool you — the Legend X 96 are quick and nimble when mashing your way down the moguls.
 Though the flex is a bit stiff to be a perfect mogul ski, the Legend X is fully capable of handling any bump line, no matter how steep or big.

-The rocker up front helps the Legend X ski a little bit shorter in the bumps, just like the Soul 7, but feels more similar to the DPS Foundation Cassiar 95 because it is lightweight.
+The rocker up front helps the Legend X ski a little bit shorter in the bumps, just like the Soul 7.
 This ski is fun in the bumps, despite its stiff overall nature.

 The Legend X 96 is best suited for nearly any condition you can imagine.
-Dynastar has continued their tradition of making great all around ski that is easily accessible to most skier abilities.
+Dynastar has continued their tradition of making a great all-around ski that is easily accessible to most skier abilities.

 The Legend X is right in the middle of the pack concerning price.
 At $699 retail, it is a fair price for a great ski.
-Once the end of season sales come around, these will be a true value.
+When the end of season sales come around, these are a true value.

-The Dynastar Legend X 96 is a ski that performs well in every category, but never really stood out among the other skis.
+The Legend X96 is a ski that performs well in every category, but never really stands out among the other skis.
 We tested so many great all-mountain skis this year that a great ski was bound to find itself in the middle of the pack.
 The Legend X is a great replacement for the Cham 2.0, and it even won back some testers who preferred the original Cham line.
 This is a fantastic ski that you could trust anywhere on the mountain at any time.

 — Andrew Pierce